srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 ## Selecting data using Labels (Column Headings)

 We use square brackets [] to select a subset of a Python object.
-For example, we can select all data from a column named species_id from the births_df DataFrame by name.
+For example, we can select all data from a column named year from the births_df DataFrame by name.
 There are two ways to do this:

 ```python